ipa320/seneka_deployment_unit/README.md

 **- Note2:** There is no file override protection.
 You can easily change the storage file in the code and recompile.

+##5.
+TODO
 ---------------------------------------------------------------------
+* Right now only the marker with id 1 is used for the detection!

 * Author: Matthias Nösner
 * Readme updated: 24.02.2014